Wednesday, December 17, 2025

 If the meek shall inherit the earth, but a man who gains the whole world forfeits his soul, then what kind of paradox does one need to endorse to gain the earth, reject the world, and sew up treasures in heaven, where thief and moth do not destroy?
 If the whole Earth is the Lord's, and all of creation proclaimeth His glory, then why is the whole world also in the lap of the evil one?

 What essentials of the historic Christian faith do we need to endorse in order that our glorification of God can be just and complete?
-And how much of a tightrope does one need to walk if a teacher of the Word of Truth is held to much stricter standards then a weak-willed, garden variety Trinitarian?
+And how much of a tightrope does one need to walk if a teacher of the Word of Truth is held to much stricter standards than a weak-willed, garden variety Trinitarian?

 I love asking questions like this!
 I could have provided my own, reasonably thorough (if not meticulous) answers to each section of inquiry; but I think the questions themselves tend to imply some of the nuances which illuminate a proper skein of responses..